Now fenced in, church across from White House is at the center of a new controversy

 The area outside St. John’s had since become not only a high-profile speaking spot for pro-Black Lives Matter activists and clergy, but also a camp for homeless people evicted from Lafayette Square, as well as the backdrop to a pop-up restaurant for protesters called Earl’s.

 Now it is blocked off by fencing erected by the D.C. government on city property on the north side of H Street NW.
 The National Park Service erected the fencing on the south side of the street, by Lafayette Square.
-On Wednesday night, Budde stood outside the church, which is part of the Washington Episcopal Diocese she oversees, and seemed pained by what she saw.
+On Wednesday night, Budde stood outside the church, which is part of the Episcopal Diocese of Washington that she oversees, and seemed pained by what she saw.

 “It looks like the only reason that the police are here right now is to guard the church, and I don’t know who ordered that because I certainly didn’t, our director didn’t,” she said.